 Stage 3: Deep Learning (Weeks 13-20)

 With solid ML fundamentals, you are ready for neural networks.
 Deep learning is not harder than classical ML; it is just different.
 You trade interpretability for power, and you need to learn new debugging techniques.
 Eight weeks gives you time to build genuine understanding rather than just copying tutorial code.
+This is also where the math from Stage 1 pays off.
+Understanding gradients, matrix operations, and probability distributions makes debugging neural networks dramatically easier.
+If a model is not converging, you need to reason about learning rates, gradient magnitudes, and loss landscapes — none of which makes sense without the mathematical foundation.

 Weeks 13-16: Deep Learning Theory and Practice